A Beginner's Guide to ETL Processes: ETL Stages and Benefits Explained

 Offline Extraction—Offline extraction is when the data isn't extracted directly from the source.
 Instead, it gets aggregated into a flat file, which can be used to create charts and analyze the data manually.

 The transform stage is where data transformation takes place.
 This is when you apply the filters, functions, and any other criteria you want.
 As the user, you'll have goals and clear visions of how you want the data presented upon completion.
-Because ETL tools are highly customizable, it's up to you to tell the tool what you want.
+Because ETL processes are highly customizable, it's up to you to adjust them to suit your needs.

 Once the data transformation process is complete, the final stage is loading the data into a data warehouse.
 Loading large amounts of data into a warehouse makes it easy to access and use the data.
 Regardless of how many different types of data went through the ETL process, the result is one clean set of data that is ready to use.

 Data transformation is a time-consuming process when done manually.
 Writing bits of code for each process, managing data transformation, and developing internal processes requires a lot of time and management.
-An ETL tool allows for a more "hands-off" approach, so you don't have to invest as many hours into managing the process.
+A well-designed ETL system allows for a more "hands-off" approach, so you don't have to invest as many hours into managing the process.
+For example, learn how we helped a fitness apparel company to save 60 hours a week by removing manual data processes.

 Many companies recruit a point person to manage their different source data types.
 For example, one person might be in charge of overseeing email marketing data, and another is in charge of Google Adwords data.
 That can create inconsistencies and errors when gathering the data.